Razg93/Feature-detection/README.md

 ![image](https://user-images.githubusercontent.com/50642442/126383165-42f9b902-721b-4001-a4fc-b53c2edb264f.png)

-3.Using of perspective projection matrix to transforms from the camera coordinate system to the normalized image coordinate system and warping the replacement image so that the features in the two images line up perfectly.
+3.Using perspective projection matrix to transforms from the camera coordinate system to the normalized image coordinate system and warping the replacement image so that the features in the two images line up perfectly.

 ![image](https://user-images.githubusercontent.com/50642442/126386437-24a09900-414b-44d1-a8f0-75f5d3f13ffa.png)